apache/tvm-rfcs/rfcs/0001-meta-schedule-autotensorir.md

 * Succinct syntax, consistent APIs to TensorIR schedule with no other layer of abstraction.
 * Provides unified APIs for implementing manual schedule, AutoTVM and AutoScheduler (Ansor).
 * Extensibility to all the schedule primitives, including tensorization and loop partitioning.
 Almost no extra effort is needed to use a new primitive in auto-tuning.
-* The automation infrastructure is customizable across every layer.
+* The automation infrastructure is extensible on every of its components.
+Every component of the system can be customized easily in pure python or C++ or both.
+For example, one can develop a new design space generator in python, a new ProgramRunner in python, etc.

 ## 3. Guide-level explanation